-February 17, 2023 was the submittal deadline for new bills by state assemblymembers and senators (see Attachment 7- Legislative Calendar).
-District legislative consultants Public Policy Advocates (PPA) and Environmental and Energy Consulting (EEC) reviewed every bill submitted (2741 for the 2023 session) to determine whether it had the potential to affect District interests, recommending an initial position and priority.
+The date of February 17, 2023 marked the submittal deadline for new bills by state assemblymembers and senators (see Attachment 7- Legislative Calendar).
+District legislative consultants Public Policy Advocates (PPA) and Environmental and Energy Consulting (EEC) reviewed every bill submitted (2741 bills in total for the 2023 session) to determine whether it had the potential to affect District interests and recommended an initial position and priority.